 In 1981 Mira Zimińska was perpetuated in a documentary film.

 The post-war activity of the artist was honored with numerous awards: the First Degree State Award, the Commander's Cross with the Star and the Grand Cross of the Order of Polonia Restituta as well as the Order of the White Eagle.
 On the initiative of the Board of the Scientific Society of Płock, in 1985 the city authorities granted her the title of Honorary Citizen of the City of Płock.

-The actress left two autobiographical books written in her later years.
+The actress wrote two autobiographical books in her later years.

 She died in Warsaw.
 She was buried at the Municipal Cemetery (former Powązki Military Cemetery) with her husband Tadeusz Sygietyński.
 Their joint work – 'Mazowsze' – exists to present day.